An “intriguing” new discovery made by Curiosity on Mars

 The origin of molecules

 Researchers have a theory regarding the origin of the molecules found on Mars.
-According to this theory, ancient bacteria could have released methane into the atmosphere.
+According to this theory, ancient bacteria might have released methane into the atmosphere.
 Later, ultraviolet rays were able to transform this methane into more complex molecules which fell to the ground to be preserved in the rock.

 No precipitation